 You will examine the central challenges of the world we live in today from contemporary and historical perspectives.
 This innovative MA will provide a grounding in international relations theory while examining in depth issues of enduring international significance.

-- Erasmus funding for European student internships
+- Erasmus funding available for internships in Europe

 - Join a highly motivated postgraduate research community

 The MA International Relations is designed to help you examine the central challenges of the world we live in today in both contemporary and historical perspectives.

 The programme takes an expanded definition of what is International Relations and covers a range of subjects from economics, politics, law and culture to examining the actions of international organisations, nation-states and non-state actors.

 It provides you with an essential grounding in international relations theory and also provides a range of specialist modules which examine in depth issues of enduring international significance: conflict, US foreign policy, state-building in the colonial and post-colonial world, and the role of humanitarian actions by state and non-state actors.

 In addition to the cross-faculty taught aspects of the MA, this programme recognises the importance of networking by obtaining employment in a related field.
 This is why we will provide opportunities of an internship programme and will hold and attend regular events and workshops with experts.